a11ysiteframework/a11yforge-framework/README.md

-# a11yforge-framework
+# A11yForge Framework
-“A lightweight web framework built with accessibility (a11y) in mind.”
+A basic HTML website project with index.html